William L. Poteat Professor of Chemistry

 Organic Synthesis/Synthetic Methods/Medicinal Chemistry/Molecular Electronics

-1) Modification of Naturally Occurring Polysaccharides for Use in Regenerative Medicine (collaborators Aleks Skardal and Emmanuel Opara)
+1) Modification of Naturally Occurring Polysaccharides for Use in Regenerative Medicine (collaborator Emmanuel Opara)

-Hyaluronic acid and alginate are naturally occurring polysaccharides which can be chemically modified to change their properties.
-The Welker lab has been modifying these polysaccharides by converting their carboxylic acid functional groups into amides.
-In the case of alginate, this modification is being performed to alter the acid-base stability of alginate pellets used for drug delivery.
+Alginate is a naturally occurring polysaccharide which can be chemically modified to change its properties.
+The Welker lab has been modifying alginate by oxidation, reductive amination and amidation.
+These modifications are being performed to alter the acid-base stability of alginate pellets used for drug delivery.
 Preliminary work shows that modified alginate is stable to acid environments similar to what one would find in the stomach and that these pellets disintegrate readily in a basic environment similar to what one would find in the small intestine.
-The Welker lab is also modifying the chemical structure of naturally occurring hyaluronic acid (HA) with the goal of improving HA’s adhesive properties and its rigidity thereby improving its performance as a wound healing aid.
-The Welker lab is also simultaneously synthesizing small molecules which could be used as modular additives to existing HA with hopefully similar improved performance outcomes for patients.

 3) High Performance Organic Thin Film Transistors and Molecular Rectifiers (collaborator Oana Jurchescu)